The skies were silent now.

 “Oh really?”
 Kate asked, feeling almost giddy in her amusement.
 “Because you have awfully strong opinions about this poorly-written prose that you stayed up until midnight to finish.”

-“Yes, well,” Cullen blustered and turned away, “I have strong feelings about everything.”
+“Yes, well,” Cullen blustered and turned away, “I have strong opinions about everything.”